CBSE Coaching,ICSE Coaching,IAS Coaching,Management Coaching,Coaching Indians,Coaching Classes In India

 25. Korean with Listening

-All Subject Tests are one-hour, multiple-choice tests.
-However, some of these tests have unique formats:
+Duration of the subject Tests are one-hour and there are multiple-choice tests.
+However, some of these tests have unique formats :

 SAT Subject Test in Biology E/M contains a common core of 60 general-knowledge multiple-choice questions, followed by 20 multiple-choice questions that emphasize either ecological (Biology E) or molecular (Biology M) subject matter.
 After completing the core questions, test takers choose the section for which they feel most prepared.